-Details of the key fund-specific risks and controls are set out in the risk register which is regularly reviewed by the pensions committee and is included in the agenda and papers pack of those meetings.
+Details of the key fund-specific risks and controls are set out in the risk register which is regularly reviewed by the Pension Fund Committee and is included in the agenda and papers pack of those meetings.
 Please find the agendas and papers at moderngov.